mihailo-maksa/DevConnector/README.md

 ## About

-DevConnector is a full stack social media app that connects software developers from all over the world.
+DevConnector is a full stack social media web app that connects software developers from all over the world.

 ## Technologies Used
 The MERN Stack - MongoDB, Express, React & Node.js